Predeploys

 Interfaces

-The L2ToL2CrossDomainMessenger uses a similar interface to the L2CrossDomainMessenger but the _minGasLimit is removed to prevent complexity around EVM gas introspection and the _destination chain is included instead.
+The L2ToL2CrossDomainMessenger uses a similar interface to the L2CrossDomainMessenger, but the _minGasLimit is removed to prevent complexity around EVM gas introspection and the _destination chain is included instead.

 Sending Messages